Tensor train completion: local recovery guarantees via Riemannian optimization: Introduction

 The matrix completion problem \eqref{intro:eq:rank_min} then turns into a convex optimization problem

 and can be solved as a semidefinite program.
-A breakthrough in understanding the properties of nuclear norm minimization for matrix completion was achieved by Cand\`es, Recht, and Tao \cite{CandesRechtExact2009a, CandesTaoPower2010, RechtSimpler2011} who established sufficient conditions under which $A$ is the unique solution to \eqref{intro:eq:nuclear_min}.
+A breakthrough in understanding the properties of the nuclear norm minimization for matrix completion was achieved by Cand\`es, Recht, and Tao \cite{CandesRechtExact2009a, CandesTaoPower2010, RechtSimpler2011} who established sufficient conditions under which $A$ is the unique solution to \eqref{intro:eq:nuclear_min}.
+Their main contribution consists in showing that these sufficient conditions hold with high probability provided that sufficiently many indices $\Omega$ are chosen uniformly at random.

-The general idea leading to uniqueness \cite[Lemma 3.1]{CandesRechtExact2009a} is to decompose the space into a direct orthogonal sum $\Real^{n_1 \times n_2} = T_A \oplus T_A^{\perp}$ and show that $\| A + B \|_* > \| A \|_*$ for any feasible perturbation $B$ unless its components lying in $T_A$ and $T_A^{\perp}$ are zero.
-This requires the existence of a dual certificate and the injectivity of the sampling operator when restricted to $T_A$.

-The main contribution of \cite{CandesRechtExact2009a, CandesTaoPower2010, RechtSimpler2011} consists in showing that a dual certificate exists and the sampling operator is injective with high probability provided that sufficiently many indices $\Omega$ are chosen uniformly at random.
 To this end, the authors introduced several key notions and assumptions that limit the class of matrices amenable for completion.